 - 1.2 AspinallVerdi has been appointed by Craven District Council to provide economic viability advice in respect of the cumulative impact on development of the new Local Plan policies. - 1.3 The new Local Plan will replace the existing Craven District (outside the Yorkshire Dales National Park) Local Plan which was adopted on July 1999.
-The new Local Plan will set out the spatial strategy and policies for change, development and conservation in Craven District outside the Yorkshire Dales National Park (YDNP) for the period 2012 to 2032. - 1.4 The area within the YDNP is the subject of separate planning policies.
-The Yorkshire Dales National Park Local Plan (2015 - 2030) was adopted in December 2016.
+The new Local Plan will set out the spatial strategy and policies for change, development and conservation in Craven District outside the Yorkshire Dales National Park (YDNP) for the period 2012 to 2032. - 1.4 The area within the YDNP is the subject of separate planning policies contained in the Yorkshire Dales National Park Local Plan 2015-2030 which was the subject of an examination hearing in July 2016.
+The Inspector's final report was published in January 2017 and subject to modifications the Local Plan has been found sound.
 This Viability Assessment is in respect of that part of Craven District which is outside the YDNP. - 1.5 The new Local Plan includes policies on affordable housing, education contributions and open space contributions (amongst others).
-We have tested the cumulative impact of these policies.
-Craven District Council has no current proposals to implement the Community Infrastructure Levy (CIL). - 1.6 The Council's timetable is to go out to Pre-Publication Draft Plan Consultation in Summer 2017, have the Publication Draft Plan completed for public consultation in September, October and November 2017 with the Examination in Public in the Spring 2018.
-This could enable Adoption of the new Local Plan by July 2018. - 1.7 The remainder of this report is structured as follows -
+We have tested the cumulative impact of these policies including various affordable housing tenure mixes e.g. to include the potential of starter homes within the definition of affordable housing and having regard to the Housing White Paper (published in February 2017).
+Craven District Council has no current proposals to implement the Community Infrastructure Levy (CIL). - 1.6 The Council's timetable is to go out to Pre-Publication Draft Plan Consultation in Spring 2017, have the Publication Draft Plan completed for public consultation in June, July and August 2017 with the Examination in Public in the Autumn 2017.
+This could enable Adoption of the new Local Plan by December 2017.

+1.7 The remainder of this report is structured as follows -

 Section 2 - National Planning Context This section sets out the statutory requirements for the Local Plan including the NPPF and PPG website.
-Section 3 - Local Plan Context This section sets out the details of the current adopted Local Plan the existing evidence hase and the

-Local Plan, the existing evidence base, and the emerging Local Plan policies which will have a direct impact on viability.

-Section 4 - Viability Assessment

-This section describes our generic methodology for appraising the viability of development which is based on the residual approach as required by guidance and best practice.

-Section 5 - Residential Appraisals

-This section sets out our analysis of the residential development market and typologies across the District and our appraisal assumptions and viability results.

-Section 6 - Supported Living

-This section sets out our assumptions, typologies and viability results for the Supported Living typologies.

-Section 7 - Conclusions and Recommendations

-This section draws together the results of the Viability Assessment and our conclusions and results.
+Section 3 - Local Plan Context This section sets out the details of the current adopted Local Plan, the existing evidence base, and the emerging Local Plan policies which will have a direct impact on viability.
+Section 4 - Viability Assessment Method This section describes our generic methodology for appraising the viability of development which is based on the residual approach as required by guidance and best practice.
+Section 5 - Residential Appraisals This section sets out our analysis of the residential development market and typologies across the District and our appraisal assumptions and viability results.
+Section 6 - Supported Living This section sets out our assumptions, typologies and viability results for the Supported Living typologies.
+Section 7 - Conclusions and Recommendation This section draws together the results of the Viability Assessment and our conclusions and results.
 See also the Executive Summary.